AhmedHashim04/CMS-backend-Django-Based-App/README.md

 ---

-## Description
+## 📚 Overview

-A robust back-end Company Management System built with Django and Django REST Framework.
-The system features role-based access control, secure authentication, and a comprehensive employee performance review workflow.
-It supports CRUD operations for companies, departments, employees, and projects, with RESTful APIs and optional logging for error tracking and application behavior.
+A robust backend for a Company Management System built with Django and Django REST Framework.
+Features include role-based access control, secure JWT authentication, and a comprehensive employee performance review workflow.
+Supports CRUD operations for companies, departments, employees, and projects, with RESTful APIs and logging for error tracking.

 ---

-## Table of Contents
+## 📑 Table of Contents

 - [Features](#features)
 - [Architecture](#architecture)